Do you want to learn how to start a blog?

 Make your blog’s logo

-Inside your Bluehost account, you can find the “Make your logo” tool.
-If you didn’t do it yet while launching your blog, now is the time to get it done.
+You can find the “Make your logo” tool in your Bluehost account.
+If you didn’t do it while launching your blog, now is the time to finish it.

 Once you click the checkbox, you will be taken to an AI-powered logo maker.
 It’s an easy-to-use tool that you can use to create a beautiful logo for your blog in seconds.
 Start by entering a name and slogan (if you have one), the tool will automatically generate different types of logos.